 Now.
 You should apply for coverage while you are a student in order to lock in the contract and premium rates.
 You also have no idea what the future holds for you, so getting coverage when you are most healthy is always recommended.

-• Disability insurance needs to be increased by exercising the special option available upon graduation up to $3500/m.
+• Disability insurance should be increased up to the first year practice limit by exercising the special option available upon graduation.

 • If you are starting in practice and are responsible for office overheads, you should consider business overhead insurance.
 This reimburses eligible overhead expenses in the event of a disability to keep your office running.